UadKLab/CLIPPER-2.0/README.md

 ```bash
 python run.py -i ../tests/HUNTER_clean_100.xlsx -cf ../tests/cond_HUNTER.txt -stat -spw -pf ../tests/proteases.txt
 ```

+If you wish to plot using specific filter requirements, we recommend performing an initial annotation on the full dataset without visualizations, filter the peptides based on your preference (that might be multiple testing corrected pvalues), delete the rows containing peptides which does not satisfy your criteria, and run the annotator again.

 We hope you find CLIPPER 2.0 useful for your research.
 Feel free to contact us for any questions, bug reports, or feature requests.